 The presence of a dedicated Sharks MOU representative would be desirable, providing this person was independent and could focus exclusively on representing the Sharks MOU.

 In the absence of a dedicated MOU representative, Signatories attending would be encouraged to remind the meeting of any relevant provisions of the MOU and/or relevant commitments made by MOU Signatories.
-The briefing notes (above) would be useful in this respect.
+The briefing notes (below ) would be useful in this respect.

 Ways to promote the objectives of the Sharks MOU